Disappearance of Cleashindra Hall: Background

 Cleashindra Hall was an honors student at her high school.
 In May 1994, Hall attended her senior prom.
-She was expected to graduate later that month, and had been chosen to give a commencement speech at the graduation ceremony.
+She was expected to graduate later that month.
 Hall disappeared two weeks prior to her expected graduation, and never attended the ceremony.

 Hall intended to follow a career as a pediatrician.
 She was expected to enroll in pre-medical courses at Tennessee State University.

-Hall held an after-school job at the home office of Dr. Larry Amos.
+Hall held an after-school job at the home office of Larry Amos.
 The office was located in Pine Bluff, Arkansas.
 After finishing her work hours, she typically called one of her parents to ask for a ride home.

 Hall had no previous history of leaving without telling anyone.
 She was reportedly not a "troubled teen" and had no known reason to voluntarily escape her life.
 Hall did not have a boyfriend at the time of her disappearance.

 Disappearance

-Hall disappeared sometime after 8:30 PM on May 9, 1994.
-She was last seen walking into her after school job at the home office of 43-year-old Dr. Larry Amos in Pine Bluff, Arkansas.
+Hall disappeared sometime after 8:30 PM on Monday, May 9, 1994.
+She was last seen walking into her after school job at the home office of 43-year-old Larry Amos in Pine Bluff, Arkansas.

 Hall last called her mother just after 8:00 PM, but she was not ready to return yet.
 She told her mother to expect a second phone call when the time came for her ride home.
 The second phone call never took place.

-Dr. Amos told the police that Hall had gotten into a car with an unknown individual after she had finished work at his office.
+Amos told the police that Hall had gotten into a car with an unknown individual after she had finished work at his office.
 Hall was last seen wearing a white shirt and short set with a navy blue polka dot pattern on the shorts and blue stripes on the shirt, with white socks and white athletic shoes.

 Laurell Hall, Hall's mother, fell asleep while waiting for her daughter to call.
 She awoke around 1:00 AM on May 10, 1994.
 She soon realized that Hall had never called for her ride, and had yet to return home.
 Hall's parents reported her missing on May 10, but they were told that since Clea was legally an adult, they would have to wait 24 hours until they were allowed to file a missing persons report.